Card: Stamped & Embossed "Thank You"

 Now its time to add some interest with random stamping of shapes on the larger blue piece of cardstock.

-Before removing my shape stamp from the block, I wiped it off with a baby wipe and then stamped an A2 envelope (such as these 100 White A2 Invitation Envelopes) with the Sapphire ink to match the card.
+Before removing my shape stamp from the block, I wiped it off with a baby wipe and then stamped an A2 envelope with the Sapphire ink to match the card.

 I continued to stamp a variety of shapes on both the larger piece of blue cardstock and on the envelope.
 Once stamped, I sat the larger blue cardstock aside to allow to dry completely.